niteshbalusu11/lndboss/README.md

 . ~/.profile
 ```

-### After installing Node.js, you can install yarn
+### After installing Node.js, you can install yarn, (use sudo if permission is denied)
 ```
 npm install --global yarn
 ```